 The Deluxe edition costs $34.99.
 It is ideal for homeowners who want to maximize their deductions and optimize charitable donations.
 This version also comes with unlimited expert tax advice via chat and technical support by phone.

 The Premium edition costs $54.99 and is designed for self-employed workers, business owners and rental property owners.
 This version covers self-employment income (Schedule C), rental property (Schedule E), and helps taxpayers calculate the cost basis of their home sale, dividends, gift and inheritance assets.

 The Best of Both add-on service gives you the flexibility of filing online while still getting the peace of mind of having a tax expert review, correct, sign, and file.
 The Best of Both service has a price tag starting at $40.

 What Are the Advantages & Disadvantages of H&R Block?

 Benefits of H&R Block:

-- - H&R Block has a free federal tax return option for taxpayers with simple returns, and the state return is only $9.99
+- - H&R Block has a free federal and state tax return option for taxpayers with simple returns.

 Disadvantages of H&R Block: